utshomax/postman-docs/src/pages/docs/reports/team-details-reports.md

 ### Team slots

-Billed slot usage across your team.
+Billed seat usage across your team.

 * **Billed slots** - The used billed slots compared to unused billed slots for your team.
 * **Unbilled slots** - The number of slots that will be billed at the next [Auto-Flex renewal](/docs/administration/billing/#utilizing-auto-flex).